 Recently I had heard that the famous extreme metal band Rotting Christ will be playing in South Africa under a different name in order to appease religious protesters, or rather to get them off their back so they can play.
 I also heard from my friend Tony that people in South Africa are scared of Behemoth, another extreme metal band, coming to play as well.
 Apparently they’ve launched a petition to try and stop Behemoth from coming to play.
-Both bands are being brought to the country Witchdoctor Productions, which also holds an annual metal festival called Witchfest, which was the subject of Christian protests last year.
-The owner of Witchdoctor Productions, Shaughn Pieterse, describes promotion of metal music in South Africa as difficult, partly because of the cost of getting bands to the country and partly because the country is a conservative place, with a strongly religious Afrikaans community – the kind of community that would view metal as a threat.
+Both bands are being brought to the country by Witchdoctor Productions, which also holds an annual metal festival called Witchfest, which was the subject of Christian protests last year.
+The owner of Witchdoctor Productions, Shaughn Pieterse, describes promotion of metal music in South Africa as difficult, partly because of the cost of getting bands to the country and partly because the country is a strongly socially conservative place, with a strongly religious Afrikaans community – the kind of community that would view metal as a threat.
 It’s very peculiar to think of moral panic surrounding metal being a thing of the past in Europe and even America, but not so much in Africa.

 From what I’ve gathered, South Africa is still, as Pieterse said, a very conservative place.
 Not only is the country dominated by Christians, who make up about 80% of the total population, but its been having a Satanic Panic of its own.
 I’m sure there are people who think of the term “Satanic Panic” and think of the lurid (and unsubstantiated) fear of violent devil worshippers and ritual abuse that gripped the Western world during the 1980’s and early 1990’s – a phenomenon fueled largely by sensationalism in the media (I’m looking at you Geraldo Rivera) and certain novels that contained true (read: not really) accounts of “Satanic ritual abuse”.
 However, unlike the Western world (with the possible exception of the UK), the Satanic Panic didn’t really go away in South Africa, as in this decade you can still find plenty of stories in the country’s news media about stories of supposedly “Satanic” crimes.
 In South African TV, you can even find soap operas that depict witchcraft as a real phenomenon used to inflict real harm on individuals.
 This is even a country where the Minister of Sport can tell people that it’s “satanic” to boo the President, which to me just indicates that the government doesn’t like it when the people don’t approve of it or its leaders.